officialmexaly/movieapp/README.md

-# D-eyeturn - Premium Movie Streaming Web Application
+# PadreStream - Premium Movie Streaming Web Application

 A modern, responsive movie streaming web application built with Next.js 14, featuring a sleek dark theme with purple/blue gradients.
 This is the web version of the original Flutter mobile app.